 What exactly constitutes supply-side economics is nebulous; different people have different ideas.
 The nebulosity of supply-side economics arises from the fact that it is not really an economic theory, but rather a political argument for lowering taxes, particularly for the wealthy, and decreasing regulation.
-By its name, one would think that supply-side economics means an increase in the supply of something.
-But what?
-Goods and services?
+By its name, one would think that supply-side economics means an increase in the aggregate supply of the economy.
 A market equilibrium exists as an equalization between supply and demand.
-Increasing supplies reduces prices, which will increase demand, but it can also reduce revenue to the suppliers.
+Increasing supplies reduces prices, which will increase demand, but it can also reduce revenue to the suppliers, which in turn, reduces supply.
 Demand increases with lower prices, but whether the increased demand increases revenue for the suppliers depends on the elasticity of both supply and demand.
 The market equilibrium is the point where suppliers are maximizing their profits.
 If they could make more money by increasing the supply, then they would do so.
-So supply-side economics really does not have anything to do with the supply of goods and services.

-Supply-side economics is really about increasing the supply of labor, a necessary input for the production of any good or service.
+Supply-side economics, as a political argument, focuses on increasing the supply of labor, a necessary input for the production of any good or service.
 Reducing taxes on labor will increase the supply of labor, because the workers will receive a higher disposable income, which is equivalent to a higher supply price, thereby increasing the supply of labor.
 This will lead to a stronger economy, but only if all of the labor is utilized.
-So increasing the supply of labor will be of no benefit unless it also leads to increased demand.
-And as I will argue later, this increased demand will be highly dependent on the tax breaks.
+But increasing the supply of labor will be of no benefit unless it also leads to increased demand.
+And as I will argue later, this increased demand will be highly dependent on the tax breaks and who receive them.

 The Economics of Supply-Side Economics

 Supply-side economics fails as a political argument for reducing taxes on the wealthy because it contradicts a few simple economic principles.
+Supply-side economics actually works best by giving the tax breaks to the poor.
 The main problem with supply-side economics as a political argument is that it starts with the political goal of reducing taxes on the wealthy, then tries to justify this goal by deriving economic benefits for society as a whole.
 But by considering a few fundaments of economics, a different conclusion is reached.

 One aspect of the economy that seems clear is that consumption drives the economy.
 While supply is obviously necessary, no good or service will be supplied if it cannot be sold.
 So if an entrepreneur starts a business, then the business can only thrive if it has customers.
 If a product or service is demanded by the public, then some entrepreneur will figure out how to produce or provide it.
 That consumption is the main driver of the economy can also easily be seen by considering the fact that people, as biological beings, have demands that arise from their biology.
 These demands existed before there was any economy.
 Civilizations simply provided a better means to satisfy these demands.